therealanby/MoreBlenderNotes/Fundamentals/Usefulstuff.md

 - maintain volume - will distort shape when scaling to preserve volume

 **Character rigging**
+- Add-ons/rigging: rigify
+- This add on adds some armature templates
+- also adds rigify buttons in object data properties
+- generate rig creates constraints, bone shapes and other advanced tools automatically

 **Export/Import file formats**
 - useful(.obj, .fbx, .dae(??))